Introduction: the impact of verified reviews

 Did you know?

-- Before/after comparisons in marketing materials
+- Before and after comparisons in marketing materials

-3. Improvement Implementation
+3. Improvement implementation

-2. Root Cause Analysis
+2. Root cause analysis

-- Acknowledge the specific issue without defensiveness
+- Acknowledge the specific issue without getting defensive

 - Explain (but don’t excuse) what happened